CiscoSE/MaxmindAsnImporter/README.md

 You can then run the container as a daemon with the following command:

 - ```docker run -d --name maxmind-asn-importer maxmind-asn-importer```

+## Issues

+### ID and HGs

+Script fails when it finds an IP in the inside host (rightfully so).
+But once we fix it, we have to delete the existing host groups created so far (under MaxMind Data) or the script fails again.
+Is it possible to add a check to ignore the already created host groups under the same ID (for Maxmind Data)?

+### Relative Paths

+Script only works when executed from script path.